20+ Business Intelligence (BI) Statistics for 2024

 Those looking to start a career in business intelligence are in luck, as data scientist is one of the best jobs available today.
 According to Glassdoor, the median base salary for data scientists is $102,000.
 They averaged a 4.1 (out of 5) job satisfaction score.

-There’s currently a massive data scientist shortage (Quanthub)
+As of 2024, there is a significant data scientist shortage (Quanthub)

 Data scientists are in high demand by companies across all industries.
 There are 3x as many job postings for data scientists as there are searches for data scientist job openings.